sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 ```

 ## Fetch file content
-Actually you don't need to copy file out first to see its content, you can directly use `-cat` to printing the content of files in HDFS.
+Actually you don't need to copy files out local in order to see its content, you can directly use `-cat` to printing the content of files in HDFS.
 For example, the following command print out content of the one file you just put into HDFS.
 ```
 hdfs dfs -cat input/case.csv
 ```